Quasi-Monte Carlo and Multilevel Monte Carlo Methods for Computing Posterior Expectations in Elliptic Inverse Problems: Introduction

 \section{Introduction}

-Mathematical models of physical processes are frequently used for simulation, with the goal of understanding or predicting the behaviour of the process, given values of its input parameters.
-However, whether stemming from incomplete or inaccurate knowledge or from some inherent variability in the system, these inputs are often subject to uncertainty.
-The output of the simulation then also becomes uncertain, and it is important to understand how the uncertainty in the input parameters influences the outcome of the simulation.
+{ Simulation frequently plays an essential role in the mathematical modelling of physical processes.
+However, the model parameters are often subject to uncertainty.
+This may be due to incomplete or inaccurate knowledge of the system or due to an inherent variability.
+It is important to understand how this uncertainty in the input parameters influences the reliability of the simulation outputs.}

 In the Bayesian framework, we initially assign a probability distribution, called the {\it prior distribution}, to the input parameters. {In addition {\it observations}, related to the model outputs, are often available, and it is then possible to reduce the overall uncertainty and get a better representation of the input parameters by conditioning the prior distribution on this data.
 This leads to the {\it posterior} distribution on the input parameters.
 The goal of the simulations is then often to compute the expected value of a {\em quantity of interest} (related to the model outputs) under the posterior distribution.
 This is the problem of {\em Bayesian inference}.}